 Glengoyne Distillery was established in 1883 and has been operating ever since (uncommon for a distillery in Scotland as most have closed at least once since they opened).

-The distillery is in the Highlands while its warehouses, directly across the road, are in the Lowlands.
+The distillery is in the Highlands while its warehouses, directly across the road, are considered the Lowlands (which just shows how silly the regional classifications can be when pondering whisky 'styles').

 Why is it one of the best distillery tours near Glasgow?
 Glengoyne is at the foot of Dumgoyne Hill – they’re a lovely distillery in a stunning location and only a half hour drive from Glasgow.